dataset-ninja/perrenial-plants/README.md

 # Perrenial Plants Detection

-Perrenial Plants Detection is a dataset for object detection task tasks.
+Perrenial Plants Detection is a dataset for object detection task.